Generative Autoregressive Transformers for Model-Agnostic Federated MRI Reconstruction: Methods

 \subsection{Modeling Procedures}

-We considered several three-site FL setups to examine performance under model-heterogeneous settings.
-The reconstruction models trained in these setups included MoDL \cite{MoDl}, rGAN \cite{rgan}, and D5C5 \cite{Schlemper2017}.
-All sites were taken to use common imaging operators with matched acceleration rates and k-space sampling densities.
-Each site was allowed to train a distinct reconstruction model.
-In a first experiment, the three sites trained entirely distinct architectures (MoDL-3, rGAN, D5C5).
-In a second experiment, the sites trained the same model type albeit using different numbers of cascades (MoDL-3, MoDL-5, MoDL-7).
-All models were implemented using the PyTorch framework and executed on RTX 4090 GPUs.
-Models were trained via the AdamW optimizer with $\beta_1 \,=\,$0.95, a weight decay of 0.05, and a learning rate of $\eta 10^{-4}$.
+We considered multiple three-site FL setups to evaluate performance under model-heterogeneous settings, using reconstruction models including MoDL \cite{MoDl}, rGAN \cite{rgan}, and D5C5 \cite{Schlemper2017}.
+All sites used a common acceleration rate and sampling density.
+In the first experiment, each site employed a unique architecture—either adversarial or unrolled (MoDL, rGAN, D5C5)—while in the second, all the sites trained the same type of physics-driven model, albeit using different numbers of cascades in the unrolled backbone (MoDL3, MoDL5, MoDL7).
+An unrolled TransUNet architecture \cite{chen2021transunet} was adopted for experiments involving a non-participating site.
+All models were implemented in PyTorch and trained on RTX 4090 GPUs using the AdamW optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.95$, weight decay of 0.05, and learning rate $\eta = 10^{-4}$.
+Reconstruction performance was assessed using peak signal-to-noise ratio (PSNR) and structural similarity (SSIM), while the fidelity of synthetic MR images was measured using the Fréchet Inception Distance (FID).
+Statistical significance of performance differences among competing methods was determined via Wilcoxon signed-rank tests (p$<$0.05).

-As model-heterogeneous settings preclude aggregation via simple averaging of model weights, FL baselines used either model distillation or synthetic image generation as a means for cross-site knowledge transfer.
-Note that distillation-based aggregation involves bidirectional distillation between global and site-specific models, with each direction incurring significantly higher computational costs compared to model averaging, as the student model must be trained based on a sizable set of input-output images produced by the teacher model.
-Here, we observed that distillation-based baselines (FedDF, FedMD) attained a near-optimal trade-off between performance and efficiency with a total of 200 training epochs and distillation every 100 epochs.
-In generative baselines (FedGIMP, FedDDA), the two-tier strategy in FedGAT was followed under matching training procedures with $N_c \,=\,$1, $N_p \,=\,$100.